O P I N I O N

 It is with deep regret that my 90 year old father, Ernest Lowenberg, former Berlin ORT pupil and I write to you today.

 On the 13 November 2013, as chief executive of British ORT, you invited my parents and me to a concert that British ORT will be co-hosting with Westminster Synagogue and the Lithuanian Embassy on Monday 2 December 2013, as part of a two-day “Litvak Days symposium” at Westminster Synagogue.
 Shockingly, this “Litvak Days” symposium features a professor from Kaunas who thinks that glorifying his country’s 1941 Nazi puppet prime minister who helped send his city’s Jews to their deaths showcases “the drama of Lithuanian history” and complained that timid college administrators are “frightened that they were going to get hit over the head with a club by the Jews” (full text; English translation; reply by the Lithuanian Jewish community’s Milan Chersonski).
-His university in Kaunas continues to flaunt a lecture hall name and bas-relief glorifying the same 1941 Nazi puppet.
+His university in Kaunas continues to flaunt a lecture hall name and bas-relief glorifying the same 1941 Nazi puppet prime minister.

 Another “star” of this “Litvak symposium” is the editor of the Lithuania Tribune, a major mouthpiece for state Holocaust obfuscation, whose editor’s democratic values have not extended to publishing replies in his tribune (no pun intended).
 But he is happy to publish the state commission’s attacks on a Vilna Holocaust survivor as purported fact (background here and here), and has rejected each and every attempt by the survivor to publish in the Tribune.
 Is this really the kind of event British ORT and the Westminster Synagogue wish to be associated with?